 7. VALUES REVIEW

-We are reviewing use of the word ‘Tribe’ in our values.
+We have reviewed use of the word ‘Tribe’ in our values.
 The word ‘Tribe’ is a colonial construct that’s used to marginalize indigenous cultures and its continued use by non-indigenous people causes offence.
-To be clear, we are not changing our value, we are simply looking for a more appropriate word with the same intent.
+To be clear, we have not changed our value, we have simply found a more appropriate word with the same intent - UNITED.